-Statute of Repose Applicability
+Statute of Repose Senate File 413

 Sec.
 2. APPLICABILITY.
 This Act does not apply to an improvement to real property in existence prior to the effective date of this Act or to an improvement to real property, whether construction has begun or not, that is the subject of a binding agreement as of the effective date of this Act.